cee7zm/SWE_Tutorial/README.md

 ![](images/terraform.png)

-8. In the terraform directory, run the following commands.
+8. Open up Docker to run.
+In the terraform directory, run the following commands.

 Set the environment variable GITTOKEN to your generated Github token.
 ```export GITTOKEN="3792a189....." ```